Symmetric Triangle Quadrature Rules for Arbitrary Functions: Approach 1: Optimization for a Moderate Number of Functions

 \section{Approach 1: Optimization for a Moderate Number of Functions}

-The goal of this work is to achieve the ability to integrate polynomials as efficiently as the symmetric polynomial rules, while being able to integrate singularities.
+The goal of this work is to achieve the ability to integrate polynomials with an efficiency similar to that of the symmetric polynomial rules, while being able to integrate singularities.
 Therefore, this approach uses the polynomial rules as a baseline.
+As an example, for a 13-point $(1,2,1)$ rule, Figure~\ref{fig:opt_fig} depicts the eight unknowns: $\alpha_2$, $\alpha_3$, $\alpha_4$, $\beta_4$, $w_1$, $w_2$, $w_3$, and $w_4$.